sortelli/tankbeta/README.md

 The shim code also helps clean up a few minor issues to allow the older Borland C++ code to build using a modern version of gcc.

-## Project Layout

-The project has the following layout:

-    tankbeta
-    ├── Makefile
-    ├── README.md
-    ├── docs                 # Annotated source code
-    ├── fonts                # Contains open source courier font ├── original_source      # Contains unmodified original game source code ├── shims                # Shim between BGI and SDL graphics libraries ├── tankbetajs           # HTML5 re-implementation of the game, to play in the web └── third_party_source   # Contains original third-party code used by the game

 ## Building

 ### Dependencies